openfaas/openfaas.github.io/_posts/2024-09-23-meet-openfaas-edge.md

 Q: Are there any limitations of OpenFaaS Edge over OpenFaaS Pro on Kubernetes?
 A: Each function can have a maximum of 1 replica.

+Q: Is High Availability (HA) supported?
+A: OpenFaaS Edge is designed to run on a single device only such as a VM, edge device or bare-metal server.
+Single devices are inherently a Single Point of Failure (SPoF).
+Therefore OpenFaaS Edge focuses on a fast installation and Mean Time To Recovery (MTTR) over HA.

 Q: Is scale to zero supported?
 A: A classic experience of scale to zero is supported, with a single timeout for all functions.